drphilmarshall/LensPop/README.md

 ## License, Credits etc

 The code is open access, but please [email me]( mailto:thomas.collett@port.ac.uk) to tell him that you are using it.
-If you use any of the software or ideas in this repo in your own research, please cit "Collett (2015)."
+If you use any of the software or ideas in this repo in your own research, please cite ["Collett (2015)"](http://adsabs.harvard.edu/abs/2015ApJ...811...20C).

 The documentation is deliberately sparse - I'd much rather you email me asking to collaborate than use the code as a black box.